RecipesLearn

 These stones are basically only good for one use and I’ll typically use one a year for a charcoal grill.

-I will say, these stones do make quite the mess, which is why I put a cardboard box underneath the grate.
-You could technically do this over the grill itself but it’s just another thing to clean.
+These stones do make quite the mess, which is why I put a cardboard box underneath the grate.

-Since the charcoal grill grates don’t touch my food, all I do is clean them with my grill brush:
+Since the charcoal grates don’t touch my food, all I do is clean them with my grill brush.

 You can then put the grill grates back in your grill: